Send Us News:

 The Rap Sheet is always on the lookout for information about new and soon-forthcoming books, special author projects, and distinctive crime-fiction-related Web sites.
 Shoot us an e-mail note here.

-Check out our picks of more than 300 crime and thriller novels due out on both sides of the Atlantic between now and New Year’s Day.
+Check out our selection of more than 350 works of mystery, crime, and thriller fiction--from both sides of the Atlantic--scheduled to reach bookstores between now and the beginning of June.
 Click here.

 Rap Sheet Followers